 - Comic Sans– this is a highly-informal font, which works great because it looks so different from the fonts that you would usually use in order to write formal texts.

-- DPCustomMono2– this is a font which was developed by the proofreading community, in order to help readers spot common typographical errors, though some of these errors will be things that you can spot using most built-in spellcheckers.
+- DPCustomMono2– this is a font that was developed by the proofreading community, in order to help readers spot common typographical errors, though some of these errors will be things that you can spot using most built-in spellcheckers.

 Change the software format